mlflow/mlflow/.github/pull_request_template.md

 <details>
 <summary>What is a minor/patch release?</summary>

-- Patch release: a release that changes the third part of the version number (e.g. 1.2.0 -> 1.2.1)
+- Patch release: a release that changes the third part of the version number (e.g., 1.2.0 -> 1.2.1)
 - Minor release: a release that changes the second part of the version number (e.g., 1.2.0 -> 1.3.0)

 </details>